xbarslan/scp-t2/hcsr04-ultrasonic/README.md

 nodebots-hcsr04 must be used for arduino nano https://github.com/ajfisher/nodebots-hcsr04/

-In path nodebots-hcsr04/firmware/build/hcsr04_backpack/
+In path **nodebots-hcsr04/firmware/build/hcsr04_backpack/**
-You can find hcsr04_backpack.ino file that must be deployed to arduino nano.
+<br />You can find hcsr04_backpack.ino file that must be deployed to arduino nano.

 # Tessel 2.0
 Firstly, tessel 2.0 must be initialized and configured.